Frokey17/Q4-Project_GameMod/README.md

         - Explains the level up system
         - Explains how to get back to modHelp
-    - Added new commands for each ability (weapon) -Each command will give and make the player select the weapon that is linkied to the ability -They will also slow down time
+    - Added new commands for each ability (weapon)
+        - Each command will give and make the player select the weapon that is linkied to the ability
+        - They will also slow down time